 The pandemic made me realise I want to travel less and dig deeper into what contribution I can offer to making the world a better place to be.

-I paint, photograph and do a lot of walking in forests, mountains and by the sea.
+I paint, photograph and do a lot of walking by the sea.